+It's time to check off another line item on your bucket list.
 With pleasure I invite you to join me in remote coastal Katmai National Park for 7 nights in mid-September, 2020 to photograph brown bears chasing salmon.

+Plan on hanging out with a small group that shares your passion for wildlife photography in a spectacularly scenic location.
 Note that this is not Katmai NP's popular Brooks Falls where there is often a waiting line to get onto the observation deck.

 When and Where

 Thu, September 17 to Thu, September 24, 2020 in remote coastal Katmai National Park, Alaska.